 The Club is committed to providing a safe and friendly environment in which all members of our community can enjoy watching football.

 The Club remains committed to actively eradicating any discriminatory behaviour and supporters must also embrace this fundamental policy.
 As part of the terms and conditions of issuing Season Cards or individual match tickets, supporters must not engage in any discriminatory behaviour.
-Any supporter who does not adhere to this policy will be dealt with in the strongest terms which could include being ejected from the Britannia Stadium and/or having their match ticket or Season Card removed/deactivated.
+Any supporter who does not adhere to this policy will be dealt with in the strongest terms which could include being ejected from the bet365 Stadium and/or having their match ticket or Season Card removed/deactivated.

-Any complaints received regarding discriminatory behaviour are closely monitored by stewards, and where necessary, working in liaison with the police who are on duty within the Britannia Stadium, appropriate action is taken as a result of this monitoring procedure.
+Any complaints received regarding discriminatory behaviour are closely monitored by stewards, and where necessary, working in liaison with the police who are on duty within the bet365 Stadium, appropriate action is taken as a result of this monitoring procedure.

 To report any offensive chanting or behaviour during the match text 07920 448570 (quoting the stand name, row number, seat number, description of the offender and incident).

 After the match call 0871 663 2008, text 07920 448570 or e-mail email@example.com.